-- reviewing on an annual basis the Company's compensation structure for its directors and making recommendations to the Board regarding the compensation of directors; - reviewing the Company's incentive compensation and other stock-based plans and recommending changes in such plans to the Board as needed, having and exercising all the authority of the Board with respect to the administration of such plans; - reviewing executive officer compensation for compliance with Section 16 of the Exchange Act and Section 162(m) of the Internal Revenue Code of 1986, as amended, and other applicable laws, rules and regulations; - reviewing and approving employment agreements, severance arrangements and change in control agreements and provisions when, and if, appropriate, as well as any special supplemental benefits; - · reviewing with management the "Compensation Discussion and Analysis" section in the Company's Proxy Statement; - preparing and publishing an annual executive compensation report in the Company's Proxy Statement; - · preparing an annual evaluation of the committee's performance; - reporting regularly to the Board on the committee's activities; - performing any other activities consistent with the committee's charter, the Company's by-laws and governing law, as the committee or the Board deems appropriate; and - with respect to any reference in the committee's charter to NYSE or Securities and Exchange Commission (SEC) requirements, complying with these requirements when listed by the NYSE or subject to the requirements of the SEC.
+- · oversee the development of executives succession plans and the leadership development and training of the Company's executive team; - · reviewing on an annual basis the Company's compensation structure for its directors and making recommendations to the Board regarding the compensation of directors; - reviewing the Company's incentive compensation and other stock-based plans and recommending changes in such plans to the Board as needed, having and exercising all the authority of the Board with respect to the administration of such plans; - reviewing executive officer compensation for compliance with Section 16 of the Exchange Act and Section 162(m) of the Internal Revenue Code of 1986, as amended (Code), and other applicable laws, rules and regulations; - reviewing and approving employment agreements, severance arrangements and change in control agreements and provisions when, and if, appropriate, as well as any special supplemental henefits: - · reviewing with management the "Compensation Discussion and Analysis" section in the Company's Proxy Statement; - · preparing and publishing an annual executive compensation report in the Company's Proxy Statement; - · preparing an annual evaluation of the committee's performance; - · reporting regularly to the Board on the committee's activities; - · performing any other activities consistent with the committee's charter, the Company's by-laws and governing law, as the committee or the Board deems appropriate; and - with respect to any reference in the committee's charter to NYSE or SEC requirements, complying with these requirements when listed by the NYSE or subject to the requirements of the SEC.

-The Compensation Committee, in its role as administrator under the Company's 2003 Equity Incentive Plan, has delegated authority to the Company's President and Chief Executive Officer to grant certain options within certain specified parameters.
+The Compensation Committee, in its role as administrator under the Company's Amended and Restated 2003 Equity Incentive Plan, has delegated authority to the Company's President and Chief Executive Officer to grant certain options within certain specified parameters.